 Give the directory path and the file name for the position and the time files to be recorded during images within the LabView VI.

 In preparation for the mass spectral data acquisition, calculate the total time required for imaging.
 Authors, can you describe how you access the total time value by the LabView program since it is automatically calculated/provided?
+The Labview program automatically calculates this value, as do commercial DESI imaging software packages such as OmniSpray.

 When using an Omni Spray automated source and stage, each line of the image is acquired as individual runs.
 The time-per-line and number of lines necessary for given imaging dimensions are calculated using the Omni Spray control software to be input into the mass spectrometer software.
 Authors, will you demonstrate how the time-per-line and number of lines are calculated using the software?
 How are these values input into the MS software and will you be demonstrating this in the video?